apache/sis-site/content/_index.md

 # Using Apache SIS    {#using}

-The latest SIS release is {{% version %}}, released in October 2025, and can be [downloaded](downloads.html) as a `zip` files or as Maven dependencies.
+The latest SIS release is {{% version %}}, released in January 2026, and can be [downloaded](downloads.html) as a `zip` files or as Maven dependencies.
 The EPSG geodetic dataset is optional for licensing reasons, but recommended.
 EPSG database installation is [described in a separated page](epsg.html).